 For twenty years, the Inter-Faith Food Shuttle has been getting nutritious food into the hands of hungry people across the Greater Triangle.
-The Farm and Community Gardens Project continues this mission and responds to an increasing demand for healthy foods in all neighborhoods by creating local sources of fresh fruits and vegetables for underserved communities.
+The Farm and Community Gardens Project continues this mission and responds to the increasing demand for healthy foods in all neighborhoods by creating local sources of fresh fruits and vegetables for underserved communities.
 Local food, food that hasn’t traveled, excels in taste and nutrition.
 The Farm and Community Gardens Project helps everyone have access to the best foods available.

 A wide range of North Carolina Public Health programs and services on both the state and local levels work together to protect and improve the health of the people who live and work in North Carolina.

 SEEDS is a non-profit community garden in Durham, NC whose goal is to teach people to care for the earth, themselves and each other through a variety of garden-based programs.